machines-in-motion/breathing-cat/README.md

 Documentation Builder for C++ and Python packages
 =================================================

-mpiis_doc_build is a tool for building documentation that is used for some of the software packages developed at the Max Planck Institute for Intelligent Systems (MPI-IS) and the New York University.
+breathing_cat is a tool for building documentation that is used for some of the software packages developed at the Max Planck Institute for Intelligent Systems (MPI-IS) and the New York University.